PascalIcatt/podiumd-adapter-pvo/README.md

 # You need to generate this in the E-Suite
 $ESUITE_TOKEN='abc$%^&*defg1234567'

-# Each client what will connect to the klanten, contactmomenten, zaken and catalogi parts of the podiumd-adapter must do so using a Bearer token,
+# Each client what will connect to the e-Suite (klanten, contactmomenten, zaken and catalogi) parts of the podiumd-adapter must do so using a Bearer token,
 # following the convention used in Open Zaak:
 # https://open-zaak.readthedocs.io/en/stable/client-development/authentication.html
-# For the Interne taak part of the podiumd-adapter you only need te specify a client secret.
+# For the OverigeObjecten (Interne taak) part of the podiumd-adapter you only need te specify a client secret.
 # Client IDs are set up using the CLIENTS__INDEX__ID naming convention
 # You will need to set up at least 1 Client
 $CLIENTS__0__ID='MY-CLIENT-ID-FOR-EXAMPLE-KISS'